 Milligan to recognize local servant leaders

-MILLIGAN COLLEGE, TN (April 4, 2008) — Milligan College will recognize local leaders who have demonstrated servant leadership in their careers and community at their annual Leaders in Christian Service program on Tuesday, April 8, at 11 a.m. in Seeger Chapel.
+MILLIGAN COLLEGE, TN (March 26, 2009) – Milligan College will recognize local leaders who have demonstrated servant leadership in their careers and community at the college’s annual Leaders in Christian Service program on Tuesday, April 7, at 11 a.m. in Seeger Memorial Chapel.

 “The purpose of this program is to provide examples of people who are doing an outstanding job of integrating their faith with their profession,” said Milligan President Donald R. Jeanes.
 “We see in these individuals wonderful examples of what servant leadership is all about, and what it can look like on a daily basis in a variety of professions.”

-Danny Matthews, Johnson City, is a vice president with Summers-Taylor.
+Dr. Ronald Blackmore, Johnson City, serves as a physician for Blue Ridge Family Medicine.
 He attends First Christian Church in Johnson City.

-For more information, please call the Institute for Servant Leadership at Milligan College at 423.461.8316.
+For more information, contact the Institute for Servant Leadership at Milligan College at 423.461.8316.

 MILLIGAN UNIVERSITY is a Christian liberal arts university in Northeast Tennessee whose vision is to change lives and shape culture through a commitment to servant leadership.
 The university offers more than 100 majors, minors, pre-professional degrees and concentrations in a variety of fields, along with graduate and adult degree completion programs.
 To learn more about Milligan University, visit www.milligan.edu or call 800-262-8337.